lenymo/glennmccomb-com/README.md

 ## Hugo

-This codebase is currently optimised for Hugo v0.58.2.
+This codebase is currently optimised for Hugo v0.85.0.
+Hugo is installed and managed by Brew.

 Useful commands: